Skip to content

 Troubleshooting

-Repository Not Distributed to Agents (Managed Mode)
+Repository or Repo-Creds Not Distributed to Agents (Managed Mode)

 Check Label, Namespace and Project Association

-Ensure the repository:
+Ensure the secret:

-• Has label argocd.argoproj.io/secret-type=repository
+• Has the correct label (argocd.argoproj.io/secret-type=repository or argocd.argoproj.io/secret-type=repo-creds)

 • Lives in the Argo CD namespace on the principal (e.g., argocd)